Graph Condensation: A Survey: Challenges and Future Directions

 \subsection{Task-Agnostic Graph Condensation}

 The optimization strategies currently employed in GC are specifically designed for the classification task, heavily relying on class labels.
 However, the entanglement of the GC optimization process with task-related labels can potentially hinder performance in other downstream tasks.
-Therefore, there is a noteworthy potential to develop generalized GC methods for diverse downstream tasks, including link prediction \cite{kumar2020link}, anomaly detection \cite{akoglu2015graph}, graph reconstruction \cite{xia2021graph}, and graph generation \cite{zhu2022survey}, etc. Furthermore, considering the extensive time and resources required for data annotation, the development of self-supervised GC can significantly advance and expand the adaptability of GC techniques.
+The recent study, CTGC \cite{gao2024contrastive}, investigates self-supervised learning to enhance the task adaptability of GC for link prediction, and clustering tasks.
+This confirms the feasibility of extending GC to a wider spectrum of practical scenarios and delineates promising directions for future research, including anomaly detection \cite{akoglu2015graph}, graph reconstruction \cite{xia2021graph}, and graph generation \cite{zhu2022survey}.